Sujit-O/pykg2vec/README.md

 Pykg2vec has following features:
 * Support state-of-the-art KGE model implementations and benchmark datasets. (also support custom datasets)
 * Support automatic discovery for hyperparameters.
-* Optimized performance by using CPUs and GPUs (multi-process and Tensorflow-GPU).
-Partial C++ implementation to come!
 * Tools for inspecting the learned embeddings.
   * Support exporting the learned embeddings in TSV or Pandas-supported format.
   * Interactive result inspector.